 Where To Stay

-There are three kinds of Boquete lodging venues: stay in the village or up on the mountain overlooking the village and the volcano or just outside the village along the river.
-A stay in a village hotel gives you walking distance to the riverside fair grounds full of flowers, Boquete town sights, all conveniences and restaurants.
+You can stay in three places in Boquete: in the town, on a mountainside overlooking the town and the volcano or just outside town along the river.
+A stay in a town hotel gives you walking distance to the riverside fair grounds full of flowers and conveniences like a grocery store and a good variety of restaurants.
 See our Boquete Hotels section for more information.
 A lodging near the river means a more countryside experience.
 A stay in one of the hotels on the mountainside is a close-to-nature experience with amazing volcano and mountain views

 Where To Eat